 Taking time to relax and engage in an enjoyable activity can help benefit your mental health.
 Hobbies help improve a person’s sense of identity, usefulness, and well-being, and eliminate feelings of worthlessness and self-doubt.

 16. Hobbies help keep you physically healthy.

 Engaging in a lifestyle of holistic wellness involves more than just eating healthy foods and exercising.
-It also includes doing things you love.
+It also includes doing the things you love.

-Studies have shown that engaging in leisure activities not only helps people be happier and less bored, but is also a great way to increase one's productivity and even help people stay in shape.
+Studies have shown that engaging in leisure activities not only helps people be happier and less bored but is also a great way to increase one's productivity and even help people stay in shape.

 People are more likely to lose weight or stay fit when they take up a physical hobby, which can be both rewarding and fun.
 On the other hand, forcing yourself to exercise makes it seem like a chore, and often ends in quitting because it is not enjoyable.

-So, while you may not want to wake up at 5:00 am to run on the treadmill for an hour, you may look forward to joining a kickball team after work, which can provide you with both physical exercise and some social interaction.
+So, while you may not want to wake up at 5:00 am to walk on the treadmill for an hour, you may look forward to joining a kickball team after work, which can provide you with both physical exercise and some social interaction.